alan-turing-institute/learningmachines/doc/challenges.md

 ## Types of data changes to trigger model retraining

+Draw out summary chart of drifts like the one Jack put on board

 ### 1. What is data drift - Jannetta to summarise
 Microsoft defines "data drift" as the change in the model input data that leads to model performance degradation (https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-data-drift).
 A search, on Google and Google scholar, seems to suggest that there is not a clear distinction between data drift.